DaveGut/HubitatActive/HubiThingsReplica Drivers/Docs/SamsungOvenReadme.md

 * Set Oven Setpoint: Requires mode set first.
 Setpoint in the temperature scale user has set within the oven panel.
   * Attribute "ovenSetpoint".
 * Set Operation Time: Requires mode and oven setpoint set first.
 Sets the operation time of the oven.
-  * Enter is integer seconds or HH:MM:SS format.
+  * Entry is integer seconds or HH:MM:SS format.
   * Note: Function may not work on all ovens.
   * CAUTION: MAY START OVEN ON SOME OVENS.
-  * Attribute "operationTime"
+  * Attribute "operationTime", format HH:MM:SS
 * Start: Starts the oven.
 Mode, setpoint, and operationTime should already be set.
   * Note: Function may not work on all ovens.
   * Attribute "operatingState"